 SLI these Star Wars themed Titans like Linus did and you have my respect

-This generally poor scaling is one reason why building a SLI PC is definitely not for everyone, and absolutely not for anyone seeking value for money and/or looking to be cost-effective, with another big reason being the fact that not all games support SLI (more on that soon).
+This generally poor scaling is one reason why building a SLI PC is definitely not for everyone, and absolutely not for anyone seeking value for money and/or looking to be cost-effective.
 Furthermore, even if a game scales okay and does end up providing 50-80 percent higher frame rates, in some games it's possible to encounter visual artefacts/glitches which is a phenomenon referred to as micro-stuttering (caused by inconsistent or spikes in frame times) which can hinder the smoothness of your gaming experience and make SLI not worth it for that particular game (if you can't find a way to fix it that is, as there are many workarounds you can find online).

 For SLI to work you will need the following things: